Kelli Webb, Co-President

 Lesa Paddack, Member

-Lesa is new to the ACC board in 2021 but not new to the world of Autism.
+Lesa is joined the board in 2021 but not new to the world of Autism.
 Lesa and her husband have four grown children and two granddaughters and live in Greenwood.
 After Josh was diagnosed with Autism, Lesa took part in JCASG activities and now she is very happy to be able to help other families through being a board member with ACC.
-Lesa works for IN*SOURCE (Indiana’s Resource Center for Families with Special Needs) as the IN*SOURCE Parent Liaison to the Indiana Department of Education.
+Lesa works for IN*SOURCE (Indiana’s Resource Center for Families with Special Needs) as the IN*SOURCE Assistant Director to the Indiana Department of Education.
 Lesa has a bachelor’s degree in human services from Indiana Wesleyan University and is a 2009-2010 Leadership Education in Neurodevelopmental Disabilities (LEND) Family Trainee at IU School of Medicine.
 Lesa enjoys reading, learning more about her brand-new hobby photography and spending time with her hubby Bruce, Josh and their dog Dash.